Updated: May 2020

 Third country transfers

-Scrive does not transfer personal data outside of EU/EEA, and all our processors are located within EU/EEA.
+Scrive does not transfer personal data outside of the EU/EEA within the context of providing our service, and all our processors are located within the EU/EEA.

 However, through the Scrive eSign workflow, you and your counterparts may in each separate case access the processed document remotely (via internet) from anywhere.
 Scrive has no way of knowing where the recipient of the email and/or SMS notifications (invitations, reminders, confirmations) sent through Scrive eSign will be located geographically, some recipients may therefore be located in a region outside of the EU/EEA.
 Therefore, such transfer of personal data to third countries is necessary for the performance or conclusion of a contract (signing a document electronically) in the interest of a data subject or that a data subject is a party to.